-Course Number CLNS 6 835 Dur ation: 4 weel ٨S
+Course Number CLNS 835 Dur ation: 4 weel ( S

 Credit Type Non- Clinica l Electi ive

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х
+X = Offered in Block Х Х Х Х

-of Students per Block Unlim Unlimited
+of Students per Block Unlim

-Prerequisites: Ye es All Pha ase II C lerkship DS
+Prerequisites: Υe es All Ph ase II C lerkshi os

-Accepts Visiting Students Ye es All Phase II Clerkships Domestic MD and Domestic DO
+Accepts Visiting Students Ye es Dome stic MD and D omesti c DO

 Accepts Off-Cycle Date requests N 0

 Evolutionary Medicine is the intersection between evolutionary biology, health, and disease.
-In this elective, we will explore how evolutionary history and natural selection influence pathogen- host interactions, genetics, immunology, cancer, and aging.
+In this elective, we will explore how evolutionary history and natural selection influence pathogen - host interactions, genetics, immunology, cancer, and aging.

-At the end of the elective students will understand basic concepts of evolutionary biology as they relate to disease and health, with an emphasis on the role of the microbiome in disease; Learn how health systems and prescriber behavior influence antibiotic resistance; understand the evolution of emerging diseases and implications for public health; Understand how gene-environment mismatch contributes to chronic inflammatory diseases and cancer.
-Recognize how some disease symptoms represent host defenses and others are pathogen virulence factors.
+At the end of the elective students will understand basic concepts of evolutionary biology as they relate to disease and health, with an emphasis on the role of the microbiome in disease; learn how health systems and prescriber behavior influence antibiotic resistance; understand the evolution of emerging diseases and implications for public health; understand how gene-environment mismatch contributes to chronic inflammatory diseases and cancer; and recognize how some disease symptoms represent host defenses and others are pathogen virulence factors.
 This is a discussion-based course.
-Students are expected to complete online assignments, take part in interactive casebased discussions, and complete writing assignments.
+Students are expected to complete online assignments, take part in interactive case-based discussions, and complete writing assignments.
 Students will have opportunities to pursue in-depth study of evolutionary medicine topics and present these to the faculty and students.

 - Weekly writing assignments.
 12 page in length summary of topics assigned each week.
 1. - Journal review.
-We will assign an article for you to assess/critique and discuss during meetings.
-2. - 3.
+We will assign an article for you to assess/critique and discuss during meetings. - 3.
 Final project.
 Longer written essay or review on the topic of your choice.
 Length 1-2 pages.

-Learners will work with the elective director Joe Alcock MD both in small group sessions and, when possible, during clinical shifts in the emergency department.
+Learners will work with the Dr. Alcock both in small group sessions and, when possible, during clinical shifts in the emergency department.
 Feedback will be given to learners after discussion sessions and after submission of written assignments.
 Learners may have opportunities to work additional clinical shifts in the emergency department if desired.
 Performance during small group sessions and of written assignments will be evaluated weekly.

-Direct teaching by clerkship faculty and guest lecturers.
 Students will be expected to attend online presentations and meetings.
 Students should complete assigned readings prior to that day's lecture and contribute to discussions.
 Each week, following lectures and discussions, students will be asked to complete a written summary of that week's topic.
 As a one-time assignment, students may be asked to evaluate the strengths and weaknesses of journal articles in evolutionary medicine.
 For this journal review assignment, each student will be assigned a journal article to present to the group and provide commentary.
 Finally, each student is expected to produce a scholarly product during the last week of the course.
 Students should choose an area that interests them and produce an essay that is also discussed with the group.
 Participation in discussions and in literature review (50%), Weekly Writing Project and Essay (50%).